elastos/Elastos.DID.Native.SDK/README.md

 #### 4.1 Normal Test (Dummy Test)

-In Windows, Normal test is not support IDChain Transaction , so run normal module is equal to dummy module.
+In Windows, the Normal test does not support IDChain Transaction, so the normal module is equal to dummy module.

 ```shell